Skip to main content

 A CGM reads glucose every few minutes through the night, giving you an unbroken sleep curve.
 A healthy overnight pattern is a slow, gentle drift between 70 and 100 mg/dL with a small rise toward morning (the dawn phenomenon).
 Wide swings, drops below 60 mg/dL, or sustained levels over 110 mg/dL during sleep all warrant a closer look.

 Yes, CGM data can support weight loss for non-diabetics, mainly by reducing the spike-and-crash pattern that drives cravings.
-When you flatten your glucose curve, you tend to feel less hungry between meals and reach for fewer snacks.
+When you flatten your glucose curve, you tend to feel less hungry between meals and eat fewer snacks.
 CGMs do not cause weight loss on their own, but they sharpen the food choices that do.

 A CGM and a fasting insulin test give you different views of metabolic health.
 A fasting insulin test shows how hard your pancreas is working to keep glucose normal in the morning.
-A CGM shows how your blood sugar actually moves through the day in response to food and stress.
+A CGM shows how your blood sugar moves through the day in response to food and stress.
 Used together, the two tests give a much fuller picture than either alone.

 You do not need to cover your CGM during sleep, exercise, or normal showering.
 The sensor is waterproof for short submersion and resistant to sweat.
 Many patients add an overlay patch (such as Skin Grip or PatchPals) for extra security during long workouts, swimming, or vigorous sports.
 The overlay also helps the sensor last the full 14 or 15 days.

 Yes, alcohol affects glucose readings, often in counterintuitive ways.
-Sweet cocktails and beer (think a Yards Brawler or a Yuengling) can spike glucose first.
+Sweet cocktails and beer (think a Yards Brawler or a Yuengling) can push glucose up first.
 Distilled spirits like vodka or gin without mixers tend to lower glucose, sometimes hours later, because alcohol blocks the liver from releasing stored sugar.
 The combined pattern can lead to overnight lows.

 Yes, you can buy a CGM in Philadelphia without a prescription.
 The Dexcom Stelo and Abbott Lingo are both available over the counter at major Philly pharmacies and online.
-We still recommend pairing the data with a clinician who can read the trends and connect them to your full health picture, especially if you have a family history of diabetes.
+We still recommend pairing the data with a clinician who can read the trends and connect them to your full health picture, particularly if you have a family history of diabetes.

 "Time in range" is the percentage of the day your glucose stays within a target window.
 For non-diabetics, the ideal range is usually 70 to 110 mg/dL, with a goal of more than 90% time in range.
 Time below 70 mg/dL should be very low, ideally under 1%.
 Most CGM apps calculate time in range automatically.